How important is the stuff in your life?

 Your material possessions—those things you’ve worked so hard for by slaving 40, 50, 60 hours a week to acquire—how much value do they actually add to your life?

 We bet it’s less than you realize.

 Here’s an exercise for you.
-Take a moment and write down your 10 most expensive material possessions from the last decade.
+Take a moment and write down your ten most expensive material possessions from the last decade.
 Things like your car, your house, your jewelry, your furniture, and any other material possessions you own or have owned in the last ten years.
 The big ticket items.

-Be honest with yourself when you’re making these lists.
-It’s likely that both lists share zero things in common.
+Be honest with yourself when you’re making these lists: it’s likely that both lists share zero things in common.

 Subscribe to The Minimalists via email.